dcnl1980/mach5-dapp/README.md

 https://github.com/WalletConnect/web3modal (upgrade to version 2)

 ### Todo
-1] Fix the store
-2] Make WalletConnect working
+1] Fix the store (state.web3Modal.connect is not a function) 2] Make WalletConnect working with Metamask and Coinbase wallet.
 3] Install hardhat
 4] Compile the contracts
 5] Test it on Kovan network
+6] Test buy, presale and claim
-6] Upload to Mainnet
+7] Upload to Mainnet